airbytehq/airbyte/docs/connector-development/connector-builder-ui/overview.md

 ## Getting started

-The step-by-step process for using the connector builder is as follows:
+The high-level process for using the connector builder is as follows:

 1. Access the connector builder in the Airbyte web app by selecting "Builder" in the left-hand sidebar.
 2. Iterate on your low-code connector by providing details for global configuration and user inputs.
 User inputs are the variables your connector will ask an end-user to provide when they configure a connector for use in a connection.